Arrests over 'cyber plot' to steal from Santander bank

 Several addresses in Hounslow, Brent, Hillingdon, Westminster, Richmond and Slough were searched and property was seized.

-The arrested men, aged between 23 and 50, were detained in London on Thursday and remain in police custody.'Organised network'
+The arrested men, aged between 23 and 50, were detained in London on Thursday and remain in police custody.

 The Metropolitan Police said its "time-critical, dynamic response" had thwarted a "very significant and audacious cyber-enabled offence".

 The force said the operation had helped avoid "multimillion-pound losses" from the branch at the shopping centre.